-As shown in Table 3-13, within the study area, the percent of the civilian labor force that is unemployed is notably higher than the other geographic areas represented (12.9 percent compared to 9.0 percent for Muhlenberg County and 6.1 percent for Kentucky).
+As shown by 2018 ACS data in Table 3-13, the percent of the civilian labor force within the study area that is unemployed is notably higher than the other geographic areas represented (12.9 percent compared to 9.0 percent for Muhlenberg County and 6.1 percent for Kentucky).
 Only Greenville demonstrates percentages of unemployed labor force similar to those of the study area.
+According to the most recent monthly unemployment data, the December 2020 unemployment rates for Muhlenberg County and Kentucky were 7.7 and 6.0 percent, respectively (BLS 2021a, 2021b).

 Table 3-13.
-Employment Characteristics of the Resident Labor Force
+2014-2018 Employment Characteristics of the Resident Labor Force